bugsbrog/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe accessibility on the web to someone new to programming?

+Accessibility is making sure that your website doesn't prevent anyone from using it, like people who need screen readers.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+3 things you can do to ensure your website is accessible is using the viewport meta tag, media queries, and flexible layouts.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a way to use, change and store data in your code.

 4. What is the purpose of using functions in code?

+The purpose of a function is to make it easier to repeat sections of your code with just one line.

 5. How do you access a key inside of an object inside of an array?

+You call the object name and the key with either dot notation (object name, dot, and key name), or bracket notation (use a string or number).

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.